However long we have been sailing there is always something new to be learned, or some forgotten fact that needs to be revisited.

 The Forth is rather cold

 if you are unexpectedly plunged into it.
-Also that if you are wearing a lifejacket your chances of survival are greatly increased.
+If you are wearing a lifejacket your chances of survival are greatly increased.
+Have a look at these superb videos explaining the effect of falling into cold water: Cold Water Boot Camp and Cold Water Shock – wear a lifejacket.